COMMUNITY POLICING DIVISION

 Brick, NJ 08723

-The Emergency Medical Services (EMS) Bureau is staffed by two civilian Supervisors, twenty-two full time and twenty-one part time Medical Technicians that provide emergency medical services that include: Basic Life Support, Transport, Technical Rescue, Water Rescue, Extraction and Rescue services to the visitors and residents of the Township of Brick and surrounding communities that require their services.
+Deputy Director of EMS, and two civilian Supervisors, twenty-four full time and The Emergency Medical Services (EMS) Bureau is staffed by a Director of EMS, twenty-one part time Medical Technicians that provide emergency medical services that include: Basic Life Support, Transport, Technical Rescue, Water Rescue, Extraction and Rescue services to the visitors and residents of the Township of Brick and surrounding communities that require their services.
 In addition they serve as a participating agency of the New Jersey EMS Task Force.

 The Brick Township Police Emergency Medical Services is committed to providing the highest quality of pre-hospital care to the community we serve.
 This is accomplished by providing exceptional customer care, community outreach, public educations, and the best possible patient outcome thru the ever-changing nature of healthcare.